 GRA 1800C.
 Beginning Computer Graphics.
-Instruction and practical exercises in use of graphics software currently utilized in the graphics industry.
-Concepts taught will include: scanning of images, creation of graphics, merging text with graphics.
-Emphasis will be placed on design, creative expression and communication.
-Enrollment is recommended for art or art-related majors.
+An introduction to Photoshop 5.0 through guided instruction and practical use.
+Concepts taught in this course will include: scanning of images, manipulation of those images, combining text with graphics effectively and creating original pieces.
+Enrollment is recommended for art majors or art related majors.
+Class will consist of three one hour classroom sessions and a required minimum of 3 hours lab time per week.
 (A \$42 lab fee will be charged.)
-Lecture and laboratory 6 semester hours credit.
+3 semester hours credit.
 [D]